Conrad II, Holy Roman Emperor: Unrest in Italy

 In Bavaria, Conrad came into contact with members of the Italian ruling elite for the first time.
 In June 1025, bishops from Northern Italy, led by Archbishop Aribert of Milan, crossed the Alps in order to pay homage to Conrad.
 In exchange for certain administrative privileges, Aribert agreed to crown Conrad King.
 However, the situation in Italy had become increasingly unstable after the death of Henry II.
-Amidst occasional riots many Italian aristocrats demanded the secession of the Kingdom of Italy from the Holy Roman Empire.
+Amidst occasional riots, many Italian aristocrats demanded the secession of the Kingdom of Italy from the Holy Roman Empire.
 The local aristocrats and merchants increasingly considered the idea of Frankish ultramontan protection against Saracen and Byzantine threats to be obsolete.
 The Italian throne was now viewed as vacant and not Conrad's as a matter of right.
 The Lombard cities wanted to elect a king from the ranks of their own magnates, and when this motion failed, they tried to invite a prince from Aquitaine or other French realms.
 They offered the Italian crown to the Capetian king Robert II of France and his son Hugh Magnus.
-After the offer was rejected, they approached Duke William V of Aquitaine, who, initially intrigued by the offer, rejected as well.
+After the offer was rejected, they approached Duke William V of Aquitaine, who, initially intrigued by the offer, rejected it as well.

 When the news of Henry's death spread, the citizens of Pavia revolted and destroyed the local imperial palace of the Ostrogothic king Theodoric the Great, built during the 5th century.
 Though Pavia was no longer the seat of imperial administration in Italy since the Ottonian dynasty, the palace had been perceived as a symbol of imperial authority in Italy and its mere presence within the city walls had been deemed intolerable.
-Pavia, had—thanks to its strategic location on the trade routes from Italy to Burgundy and France—become an important commercial center.
+Pavia had—thanks to its strategic location on the trade routes from Italy to Burgundy and France—become an important commercial centre.
 The local merchants and aristocrats demanded the greatest possible autonomy from imperial control.
 Schutz notes that Pavia disliked the financial burden they had to bear whenever the monarchs came to the citadel.
 The bishops protested the separatist movement though, as they fared better under imperial protection than under local princes.